Assam's Dima Hasao Rape & Murder case: Protest erupts as locals demand justice

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Police officials are currently working to control the situation.
+“We are currently working to control the protestors” said ASP Ahmed to Northeast Now.
 ASP Ahmed also noted that the families of the accused are being counseled and are reportedly stable.

 The case has sparked widespread anger and growing calls for swift justice from the community.